ibm-cloud-docs/account/context-restrictions-what-is.md

 # What are context-based restrictions?
 {: #context-restrictions-whatis}

 Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on a rule's criteria.
 The criteria include the network location of access requests, the endpoint type from where the request is sent, and sometimes the API that the request tries to access.
-These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+These restrictions work with traditional IAM policies, which are based on identity, to provide another layer of protection.
 Since both IAM policies and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 {: shortdesc}

 ![A diagram that shows how context-based restrictions work.](images/CBR-diagram.svg){: caption="Figure 1.
 A diagram that shows how context-based restrictions work." caption-side="bottom"}